dotnet/docs-maui/docs/user-interface/layouts/bindablelayout.md

 </ContentPage>
 ```

-The XAML defines two <xref:Microsoft.Maui.Controls.ContentView> objects in the page-level `ResourceDictionary`, with the <xref:Microsoft.Maui.Controls.Switch> object controlling which <xref:Microsoft.Maui.Controls.ContentView> object will be set as the `EmptyView` property value.
+The XAML defines two <xref:Microsoft.Maui.Controls.ContentView> objects in the page-level <xref:Microsoft.Maui.Controls.ResourceDictionary>, with the <xref:Microsoft.Maui.Controls.Switch> object controlling which <xref:Microsoft.Maui.Controls.ContentView> object will be set as the `EmptyView` property value.
 When the <xref:Microsoft.Maui.Controls.Switch> is toggled, the `OnEmptyViewSwitchToggled` event handler executes the `ToggleEmptyView` method:

 ```csharp
 void ToggleEmptyView(bool isToggled)